emzakit/xcom_anarchyfm/README.md

 **1.** Subscribe to **[the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3772839338)**
 and **[Music Modding System](https://steamcommunity.com/workshop/filedetails/?id=757398474)**.

-> You need **both**.
-MMS shuts the game's own music up; we play yours.
-Think
-> Bradford clearing the channel so you can actually hear the radio.
+> Both, not one.
+MMS's entire job is making the game's own soundtrack shut up; ours is playing yours instead.
+Skip MMS and you get two DJs fighting over the same microphone.

 **2.** Add **`-forcelogflush`** to XCOM 2's launch options.

-> Skip this and your music plays straight over the cinematics like a lad with
+> Skip this one and your music barges straight over every cinematic, uninvited, like it owns the place. **Do the step.
+Trust us on this.**
-> Bluetooth speakers on a train. **Do the step.**

 <details>
 <summary><strong>Show me exactly where →</strong>&nbsp; (Steam, and the Alternative Mod Launcher)</summary>